HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 #### Third-party tracking services

 Figure 12.1 provides the distribution of prevalence of online tracking domains.
-We note that Google-owned domains dominate the tracking landscape, with googleapis.com and Google’s gstatic.com appearing on the highest percentage of pages — 68% and 61%, respectively.
+We note that Google-owned domains dominate the tracking landscape, with googleapis.com and Google's gstatic.com appearing on the highest percentage of pages — 68% and 61%, respectively.
 Other prominent trackers include google\_tag and google\_analytics, each seen on over 50% of pages, highlighting the significant reach of Google's tracking services.
 In addition to Google and its associated services, we also observe a notable presence of Facebook and Cloudflare.

 {{ figure_markup(
   image="top-whotracksme-trackers.png",